 Sources of Financial Aid

-As a Gettysburg student participating in an Affiliated Semester global study program, any financial aid you receive (with the exception of work study) will apply to your global study semester.
+Students participating in an Affiliated semester global study program, can continue to receive all awarded financial aid (with the exception of work study) and it will apply to your global study semester.
 However, you still need to complete the necessary Free Application for Federal Student Aid (FAFSA) and other required documents as normal.

-Students with additional financial concerns should make an appointment to see an advisor in the Center for Global Education as there are some other mechanisms in place to assist with the costs of global study.
-For example, the Early Flight Credit Refund may be available to be used to assist with “up front” costs associated with flights.
-There are specific parameters associated with accessing these funds so please see CGE as soon as you are able.
+Students with additional financial concerns should make an appointment to see an advisor in CGE as there are other mechanisms in place to assist with the costs of global study.
+For example, the Global Study Credit Advance may be available to be used to assist with “up front” costs associated with flights and funding for passports may also be available.
+There are specific parameters associated with accessing these funds so please see CGE as soon as you are able with any questions.

 Students studying on Affiliated Gettysburg College Global Study programs are eligible for the following funding opportunities (additional eligibility requirements may apply):